Lowest Mortgage Rate in Canada. Starting from 2.99%

 Are we in a housing bubble?

-Despite higher rates, national average home prices in Canada are among the highest in the G7 countries.
+National average home prices in Canada are among the highest in the G7 countries.
 There's been talk of housing bubbles here for years.
 Yet, nothing has burst (yet), and homeowners take tremendous pride in owning a home, riding local price waves up or down.

 To help you time your home-buying or selling decisions, here's a snapshot of our nation's current housing market trends and a look ahead to what experts say is coming to a market near you.